Daniel-Miziolek/Daniel-Miziolek/README.md

 ### 📜About Me
 Meet Daniel, a passionate young coder with an insatiable appetite for learning and a love for programming.
 ### 🌱 Still Learing
-I am a student of a high school in Krakow.
+I am a student of a secondary school in Krakow.
 ### 📨 Contact Me
 Contact me via email: daniel.miziolek1@gmail.com
 # Learning